jcald1/google-map-places-to-csv/README.md

  1. If searching by phone number and searching for phone numbers outside of the US, change the country code property in `config.js` with the [two letter country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).
 To learn  more about the phone formatter used by this tool, visit the [google libphonenumber page](https://github.com/google/libphonenumber)

  ## Running the Tool
- 1. If you're using Firefox, you should be able to just run it in thee browser.
-For other browsers, you may need to [set up a local web server](https://gist.github.com/jgravois/5e73b56fa7756fd00b89).
-If this link isn't working, just search for 'test local web server'.
  1. Navigate to the extracted zip folder and copy the path of the `index.html` file (e.g., `/home/user/Downloads/google-map-places-to-csv/index.html`).
 Paste this path into your browser's URL text box.
  1. Search by either entering in a phone number, an address, or by selecting a CSV file.
 The phone numbers don't have to be in any particular format as this tool uses a software library to convert it to a standard format.
 For addresses, enter in the full address if you have it.
 If not, then a partial address may be OK (just like when you enter a partial address in Google Maps)
      1. For CSV Files, note the following